-6.29 In assessing whether a conglomerate merger could have anti-competitive effects, CCS will consider the ability of customers to exercise countervailing buyer power,14 and in particular the incentives of customers to buy the portfolio from a single supplier.
-In a situation where customers can and do source the portfolio products from multiple suppliers and are likely to continue to do so post-merger, it is unlikely that the merger would substantially lessen competition.
+7.317.34 In assessing whether a conglomerate merger could have anticompetitive effects, CCCS will consider the ability of customers to exercise countervailing buyer power,21 and in particular the incentives of customers to buy the range of productsportfolio from a single supplier.
+In a situation where customers who are commercially significant to suppliers can and do source the range of portfolio products from multiple suppliers and are likely to continue to do so post-merger, it is unlikely that the merger would result or be expected to result in substantial lessening of substantially lessen competition.

-7 ADDRESSING A SUBSTANTIAL LESSENING OF COMPETITION
+8 ADDRESSING A SUBSTANTIAL LESSENING OF COMPETITION

-7.1 In the event that CCS finds that a merger has or is likely to result in an SLC in a market in Singapore, CCS can consider the presence of any economic efficiencies in markets in Singapore that could outweigh the SLC arising from the merger.
-Any net economic efficiencies resulting from the merger would be considered under the exclusion for mergers.
-Mergers that generate sufficient net economic efficiencies may be excluded under the Fourth Schedule to the Act, which states that "[t]he section 54 prohibition shall not apply to any merger if the economic efficiencies arising or that may arise from the merger outweigh the adverse effects due to the substantial lessening of competition in the relevant market in Singapore".
+- 8.1 In the event that CCCS finds that a merger resultshas or may be expected is likely to result in a SLC in a market in Singapore, CCCS can consider the presence of any economic efficiencies in markets in Singapore that could outweigh the SLC arising from the merger.
+Any Net Economic Efficiencies resulting from the merger would be considered under the exclusion for mergers.
+Mergers that generate sufficient Net Economic Efficiencies may be excluded under the Fourth Schedule to the Act, which states that "[t]he section 54 prohibition shall not apply to any merger if the economic efficiencies arising or that may arise from the merger outweigh the adverse effects due to the substantial lessening of competition in the relevant market in Singapore". - 8.2 If Net Economic Efficiencies are not sufficient to offset the adverse effects of a SLC arising from the merger, CCCS may consider possible merger remedies that could remedy, mitigate or prevent the SLC or any adverse effects resulting from the SLC.